ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 ### Blocking bad passwords

 Don't let users choose [obvious passwords](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords).
 Check for and block obvious passwords embedded within a password.
-For example, `SecretPassword` is not a good password!
+For example, `MySecretPassword` is not a good password!

 Use password and hash lists from [SecLists](https://github.com/danielmiessler/SecLists/tree/master/Passwords) or [Have I Been Pwned](https://haveibeenpwned.com/Passwords), to help prevent bad passwords.